 Children at the bedside: Preparing children for the death of someone close to them

-Supporting children and youth who are experiencing the dying of someone close to them is a challenging experience across all disciplines, even for the most skilled professional.
-There is a growing body of research encouraging authenticity, honesty and inclusion of children experiencing a death.
-Yet too often children and youth remain excluded from the experience of illness, dying and death, leading to a sense of alienation for the child and a missed opportunity for their growth and connection.
-In our intent of protecting, we often unintentionally unplug the child from relationships both prematurely and unnaturally.
+Supporting children and youth who are experiencing the dying of someone close to them is a challenging experience across all disciplines.
+Even for the most skilled professional can struggle with preparing children for death.
+There is a growing body of research encouraging authenticity, honesty, and inclusion of children in the experience of illness and death.
+Yet too often, they remain excluded from this process.
+Leading to feelings of alienation and missed opportunities for connection and growth.
+In our efforts to protect them, we may unintentionally unplug children from relationships—both prematurely and unnaturally.

-This training will use real-life and real-death narratives to identify practical strategies that can support children and youth who are experiencing the impending death of someone in their lives.
+This training focuses on preparing children for death by using real-life and real-death narratives to explore practical strategies that support children and youth facing the impending loss of someone in their lives.

 Learning objectives: